-My influences stem from a modernist matrilineage: the bodily materiality of Eva Hesse’s constructions, Agnes Martin’s devotion to the grid as an infinite improvisational and expressionistic form, Ruth Asawa’s insistence of meaning in handwork, Ann Truitt’s assertion of formalism’s relationship to the personal.
+My influences stem from a modernist matrilineage: the bodily materiality of Eva Hesse’s constructions, Agnes Martin’s devotion to the grid as an infinite improvisational and expressionistic form, Ruth Asawa’s insistence on meaning in handwork, Ann Truitt’s assertion of formalism’s relationship to the personal.
 Following their legacy, I explore the power of abstract painting’s capacity to communicate embodied knowledge and experience.
-At their core, the paintings activate metaphorical meaning through visual and textural perception, foregrounding our fading relationship to the temporality, the materiality, and the experience of touch and presence in our increasingly digitized lives.
+At their core, the paintings activate metaphorical meaning through visual and textural perception, foregrounding materiality and the experience of touch and presence in our increasingly digitized lives.

 Danielle Mysliwiec holds a BA from Wesleyan University and an MFA from Hunter College.
 Her work has been featured in solo exhibitions at